How Can We Help?

 Background

 WIOA defines the term “low income individual” for eligibility purposes in terms of the poverty line or LLSIL for state formula allotments.
-The included table incorporates the 2023 figures outlined in #M-01-2023 to be used by the governor and local workforce development boards to determine eligibility for adults, for certain services, low income program eligibility, participation in various state and federally funded programs, and prioritization of services when funding is limited is determined by a total family income that does not exceed the higher level of the poverty line or 70% of the LLSIL.
-In addition, as required by OWDI #07-2020 Change 1, the LWDB’s self-sufficiency policy must address the area’s procedures for serving adults and dislocated workers determined to be underemployed by local area standards.
+The included table incorporates the 2024 figures outlined in Workforce System Operations Memo #01-2024 to be used by the governor and local workforce development boards to determine eligibility for adults, for certain services, low income program eligibility, participation in various state and federally funded programs, and prioritization of services when funding is limited is determined by a total family income that does not exceed the higher level of the poverty line or 70% of the LLSIL.
+In addition, as required by Workforce System Directive (WSD) #80-2024, the LWDB’s self-sufficiency policy must address the area’s procedures for serving adults and dislocated workers determined to be underemployed by local area standards.

 A. Lower Living Standard Income Levels (LLSIL)